 - OneAgent monitors the Java application.

-- A Dynatrace ActiveGate plugin for Alibaba monitors the Alibaba MongoDB cloud.
+- A Dynatrace ActiveGate extension for Alibaba monitors the Alibaba MongoDB cloud.

 - Data from an Alibaba MongoDB node is mapped to a custom device entity in Dynatrace.